Warm amber audio waveform visualization representing a distinctive voice signature

 Then we expand.
 Multiple certified issuers — studios, unions, agencies — listed in the registry.
 Localization and dubbing workflows.
 Writing pipelines with ScriptModule.
 Distribution verification partners who can check authorization at the platform level.

-Eventually, federation.
-Multi-party governance.
-Studios, unions, and platforms steering the standard together.
+Eventually, the standard.
+Studios, unions, and platforms all checking the same registry.
 Transparent audits.
-Standardized key ceremonies.
-DIAP becomes the consent layer that every AI application checks before it renders a human.
+TrustMark becomes the authorization layer that every AI application checks before it renders a human.

 The endgame is not a product.
 It's infrastructure.
-The way HTTPS made "is this connection secure?" a solved question, DIAP makes "was this person's identity used with their consent?" a solved question.
+The way HTTPS made “is this connection secure?” a solved question, TrustMark makes “was this person's identity used with authorization?” a solved question.

 What we don't do

-DIAP is not a replacement for copyright registration, chain-of-title, or legal guild processes.
-It's the technical enforcement and audit layer that makes those agreements machine-enforceable.
+TrustMark is not a replacement for copyright registration, chain-of-title, or legal guild processes.
+It's the technical infrastructure and audit layer that makes those agreements machine-readable.

 We don't take a percentage of talent pay.
 Pricing is subscription-based — annual fees and usage-based billing for studios and platforms.
 Talent access to the vault and visibility controls is free.
 We want maximum participation on the supply side, not a toll booth.